go-restit/restit/README.md

 How to Use
 ----------

-To use, you first have to implement the `TestRespond` interface for your REST server response.
+To use, you first have to implement the `TestRespond` interface for the REST server response that you're expecting.

+In Go, json contents are usually unmarshaled to structs.
+What you need to do is implement 4 methods to the struct type.

 Example: